 The opening of this bladder is slightly smaller than average, and this means that to clean it you’ll need a brush to get into every corner of the bladder’s interior.
 This is a very compact designed bladder, and it is capable of folding down to the size of the cap.

 The top of this bladder features a loop that makes it very easy to carry around or hang.
 The RF-welded seams and film construction make this model a very good choice for anyone who likes to hike or mountain bike.

-The bite valve is soft and can handle a high flow of liquid.
+The bite valve is soft and provides a steady water flow.
 It comes with an easy one-handed lock and unlock feature to help prevent drips and leaks.
-The tubing itself features a quick-release mechanism so you can take it apart to clean quickly and easily.
+The tubing itself features a quick-connect mechanism so you can take it apart to clean quickly and easily.
 It also has a plastic mechanism that lets you point the tubing the direction you want it to go.

 The reservoir is replaceable, and it fits into all Salomon Skin packs.
 This model is also very easy to clean as you can flip it inside out, scrub it, and allow it to air dry.

 The reservoir is replaceable.

 Plastic guide allows you to easily adjust the tubing’s direction.

 Tubing can be difficult to attach/detach